 Who Is My Student Loan Servicer?

-You should be notified of who your student loan servicer is whenever management of your account is assigned or transferred.
+You should be notified of who your student loan servicer is whenever the management of your account is assigned or transferred.
 With various student loans and servicers, however, borrowers can easily lose track of this information.

 Ask Your Financial Aid Office